MitulDas/Selenium-Autotesting-Hospital-Managment-System/README.md

-# Selenium Autotesting Hospital Management Systems 🏥
+# Selenium Autotesting Hospital Management System 🏥

 This project uses Selenium to automate testing for a Hospital Management System.
 Key features and improvements include: